Xceptance/xlt-documentation/content/en/load-testing/Quick Start/30-demo-test-suite.md

 ---
-title: "CI/CD"
+title: "Demo Test Suite"

-weight: 1
+weight: 30

 description: >
-  How to integrate XLT into CI/CD pipelines and evaluate the results.
+  What is the demo test suite and how you can install and run it.
 ---

 ## CICD